squadrone-core/Squadrone/README.md

 ```
 **D.** Set up TwiML App Voice REQUEST URL.
 To do so you can go to your TwiML App settings and add Squadrone's voice API which is a `POST` request to `/api/voice`.

-You need to have a public URL to your localhost with a secure tunnel enable TwiML to send the request to Squadrone's running server on localhost 5000.
+You need to have a public URL to your localhost with a secure tunnel to enable TwiML to send the request to Squadrone's running server on localhost 5000.
 To do so, you can use ngrok.
 Following is a picture of how the related setting should look like in TwiML App setting:

 <img width="1311" alt="Screen Shot 2021-04-09 at 1 07 30 PM" src="https://user-images.githubusercontent.com/76855437/114216647-db9f4580-996f-11eb-88c1-82265f715958.png">

+**E.** Add some initial data to Squadrone's database so you can test the client side.
 # API documentation